The Gunston School: Academics

-The Gunston School's 35-acre waterfront is used for athletics and the school's own environmental education.
+The Gunston School's 75-acre waterfront is used for athletics and the school's own environmental education.
 Gunston's class sizes range from 10-12 students on average with a 9:1 student-to-teacher ratio.
 There are 29 full and part-time faculty members in their college preparatory program that includes the humanities, science, math, the arts, and athletics.
 The school year is divided into two semesters with semester exams held in December and June.
 Gunston requires 24 credits for graduation.

 Athletics

 The Gunston School hosts thirteen varsity team sports, five fitness programs, and two junior varsity sports teams.
-The school claims to have a wide range of athletic facilities: a six-court tennis facility, three full-size natural grass fields, a field house with a competition-sized basketball court, and the Corsica River with two docks for their sailing and rowing programs.
+The school claims to have a wide range of athletic facilities: a six-court tennis facility, four full-size natural grass fields, a field house with a competition-sized basketball court, and the Corsica River with two docks for their sailing and rowing programs.
 As part of the school's holistic curriculum, all students must participate in a sport or fitness class for two of the three seasons each year.